kibetstephanie/yolo/explanation.md

 * After creating the Dockerfile, I built the Image using the `sudo docker build . -t <name of image>` command.
 In this case the name of my image is `yolo_img`.
 * The `-t` or `--tag` flag is used to set a name  to the image.
 * The run the image using the `sudo docker run -p 3000:3000 yolo_img`
+* Notice that the image will run on port 3000.

 ### Backend Directory Image Creation